rsdoiel/antenna/archives/2025/socal_north_2025.01.md

 ---

-## About that false alarm: Yes, a very loud countywide alert scared just about everyone who got it
+## About those false alarms: 2 have now gone out, the latest jarring many awake at 4 a.m.

 date: 2025-01-10, updated: 2025-01-10, from: The LAist

-And then minutes later, everyone in L.A.
-County got another alert saying never mind.
+The first message went countywide and was followed by another minutes later saying nevermind.

 <br>